Going Bovine: Plot summary

 Once the three protagonists are reunited, they continue on to the beach for an afternoon on Balder's urging, humoring his explanation that his Norse ship is waiting for him once he gets to the shore to take him back to Valhalla.
-While they are at the beach, men explained to be operatives from United Globes Wholesales, a snow globe company, attack them, trapping Dulcie in a snow globe and killing Balder, who was thought up until this point to be invincible.
+While they are at the beach, men explained to be operatives from United Globes Wholesales, a snow globe company, attack them, trapping Dulcie in a snow globe and killing Balder using Mistletoe, accurate to the god's weakness in Norse mythology.
+Before leaving, Cameron and Gonzo give Balder a Norse funeral.

 To get Dulcie back, Cameron and Gonzo follow the company's truck to Disney World.
 Once there, they walk from gift shop to gift shop, looking for where Dulcie's snow globe could have been dropped off.
 Eventually, Cameron and Gonzo are separated when Cameron follows one of the employees into a ride in Tomorrowland.

 The small door he goes through is revealed to lead to Dr. X's lab, where the newly revealed character tells Cameron that the “snow globe gun” the employees of UGW used on Dulcie is his secret of life, and his “cure” to Cameron's illness.
 Cam refuses that fate, and then the Wizard appears, reminding Cameron and the reader that Cam's “clock is ticking”.
 The wizard is described as looking exactly like Cameron, and chases him through various doors in a long hallway, where Cameron runs through scenes exactly like his life when he was younger.

 After the Wizard catches up to Cameron, Cameron defeats him by blowing on a trumpet given to him by a jazz musician in New Orleans.
 He then wakes up in the hospital, to the scene of a nurse turning off his various life support machines and his parents and sister crying in the background and taking his hands, implying that the whole plot was a hallucination induced by the mad cow disease eating away at his brain.